naugtur/node-diagnostics-howtos/samples/flame-graph-exercise/README.md

 ## Task 2
 Now for something more realistic.

-Start the app, open http://localhost:8080/ to simulate traffic, run a short perf on a running process and generate a flame graph.
+Start the app, open http://localhost:8080/ to simulate traffic, run a short perf on the running process and generate a flame graph.
+See if you would identify the function under real traffic.
+Try with shorter sleep and lower profiling frequency too.